downlinko/downlinko.github.io/_posts/development/2018-07-22-download-install-maven-3-3-9-windows.md

 ## Step #1: Check Prerequisites

 Maven requires [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html){:target="_blank"} to work.
-So let's check if you have Java on your system.
+So let's check if you have Java configured on your system.

-Click on the Windows button.
-Then type "<kbd>cmd</kbd>" in the search box and press `ENTER`.
+Click on the search button.
+Then type "<kbd>cmd</kbd>" (without quotes).

+> On Windows 7 click on the Windows button.

+Click on the `Edit environment variables for your account` shortcut.

 <img src="{{ site.url }}/assets/images/posts/development/windows-search-cmd.png" alt="windows search cmd">